Erica (Mastrogiacomo) Schuling has served as the Simmons University Head Soccer Coach for 14 seasons.

 In addition to her collegiate experience, Schuling returned to the Women's Premier Soccer League in 2009 as co-captain of the Bay State Select, and made an appearance for the United States National "B" Team in 2002 against Mexico.
 Schuling holds a United States Soccer Federation Coaching “D” License and an NSCAA Premier Diploma.
 She has coached for several club teams in Massachusetts including South Shore Select and FC Boston Bolts.
 In addition, Schuling has worked numerous camps and clinics, including Boston College, Princeton University, Bowdoin College and Villanova University.
 She attended the NCAA Women Coaches' Academy in June 2009.

 A native of Weymouth, MA, Schuling earned a bachelor's degree in social work from Syracuse in 2004.
 She worked previously as a special education teacher at Thomas V. Nash elementary school in Weymouth.
-Schuling graduated from Simmons School of Management with a master's degree in Communications Management in May 2013.
+Schuling graduated from Simmons School of Management with a master's degree in Communications Management in May 2013 and in the Fall of 2015 was elevated to Associate Director of Athletics at Simmons.